 Bigger banks and building societies will usually have a gifted deposit declaration form that can be filled out.
 But smaller lenders may request a signed and certified letter.
 However, if you’re unsure about your letter, it’s a good idea to speak to your mortgage broker who’ll be able to advise you.

-Find the best mortgage option for you with our fee free mortgage broker service L&C
+Find the best mortgage option for you with our partners at fee-free mortgage brokers L&C

 The person gifting you the deposit will also need to provide: